However, despite its lack of popularity, several startups working in the healthtech sector have sprung up in the country.

 “The healthtech industry itself is relatively new … It has only started to take off around 2009-2010, and by the time the investment was only around US$1 million.
 By 2017, within half a year, the number has grown to US$6-7 billion … and may reach US$10 billion within the next few years.
 [Of this number] around US$1.5 billion will be allocated in Asia,” he explained.

-Though the number of healthtech investment in Indonesia may only take a small percentage of it, Togelang believes that this is not a reason to give up on developing healthtech industry in the country.
+Though the number of healthtech investment in Indonesia may only take a small percentage of it, Togelang believes that this is not a reason to give up on developing a healthtech industry in the country.

-Setting up a telemedicine platform to connect patients in Papua (Indonesia’s easternmost province) to doctors in Java might be a great idea in principal, but from investor’s perspective, it is better for startups to start by solving the bigger issues.
+Setting up a telemedicine platform to connect patients in Papua (Indonesia’s easternmost province) to doctors in Java might be a great idea in principle, but from investor’s perspective, it is better for startups to start by solving the bigger issues.

 “It will take one to two years to grow exponentially.
 The key is to have patience and start with services that are needed by a great number of people,” he stresses.